Communication is Key: Green Flags That Indicate a Healthy Relationship

 Courageous conversations are needed when making decisions or having conflicts around sensitive topics such as money, parenting, sex, politics, or social issues.

-For instance, if you are involved in an interracial relationship, can you have a courageous conversation about race and racial equity with your partner?
+For instance, in navigating difficult times, if you are involved in an interracial relationship, can you have a courageous conversation about race and racial equity with your partner?
 Or perhaps there's a deepening interracial dialogue at work addressing racial tensions, and it's uncomfortable for the partner to share.
 Does the relationship hold a safe psychological space for the person speaking to be vulnerable and honest, even with differing views and opinions?

 These types of conversations require critical listening skills and involve one's ability to listen and focus on the speaker and the speaker's message.
 It involves understanding the message and evaluating it while separating facts and opinions.
 Again, this requires an emotionally intelligent, empathetic partner who avoids making judgments.